qSOFA Score Calculator

 Furthermore, they increase their permeability.
-Because of this, blood has a lower volume (as some serum escapes the vessels) and has to fulfill a bigger volume of vessels.
-Inability to do that creates hypotension (low blood pressure).
+Because of this, blood has a lower volume (as some serum escapes the vessels) and has to fulfill a larger volume of vessels.
+The inability to do that creates hypotension (low blood pressure).
 This deterioration is made worse by the lack of contractibility of the heart.

 The perfusion of organs is less effective during hypotension.
 Organs receive a lowered supply of oxygen and start to produce energy through anaerobic metabolism.
 This process leads to progressive acidosis.
 Other pathologies that may result from sepsis include acute respiratory distress syndrome (ARDS), acute renal failure, altered consciousness, obstruction and bleeding from the gastrointestinal tract, acute liver failure, and many others.

 💡 We have prepared many other medical calculators!
 Our GFR calculator will help you assess the function of the kidneys, while the cardiac output calculator will show you the volume of blood a heart pumps in a minute.

 quickSOFA score creation